Do you think you have found a swarm of honeybees?

 In preparation honey bees gorge on honey prior to their journey in search of a suitable nesting site.
 When they are ready to go the bees leave the hive and can appear as a cloud in the air.
 We tend to spot them when they are resting as a cluster with the Queen at their centre.
 Without her there is no future for the colony.

-The resting place for a swarm can be in the most unusual of places and should not be confused bees-on-a-bench_smwith a wasp nest.
+The resting place for a swarm can be in the most unusual of places and should not be confused with a wasp nest.
 Swarming bees have little interest in people when in this mode.
 Their priority is to find a safe place to set up their new colony, so you have little to fear from them

 If you think you have a swarm please leave it alone.
 Swarmed honeybees are usually docile (their stomachs are full of honey) but provoking them is not a good idea.
 Swarms can be badly damaged by high winds and heavy rainfall.
-Please do contact us as soon as posssible, if you see a swarm.
+Please do contact us as soon as possible, if you see a swarm.

 Please also try to ensure what you have is a swarm of honeybees, please click on this link to help identify what you have found.